Types of small loan

 You’ll find a very broad range of lenders on this page offering loans with contrasting requirements, varying rates and different repayment periods.
 However, each of the lenders listed in this table fall into one of the following categories.

 Bank loans lend in this range, however, rates will differ dependent on how much you borrow and the period over which you repay.
 Beware that the rate advertised may not be the final rate you'll receive.
 Every bank loan featured here is a straight instalment loan with no security required, however, some lenders in this bracket may ask for you to be a homeowner to get access to their lower rates of interest.
-To compare bank loans side by side visit our bank loans comparison table.

 Nearly all of the main high street supermarkets have been granted banking licences and are offering unsecured instalment loans to customers with good credit profiles.
 Rates will range from single figures up into the mid-teens dependant on how much you borrow with repayment periods ranging from one to five years.
-For more information visit our supermarket loans comparison table.

 Peer to peer